Energinet-DataHub/opengeh-wholesale/docs/architecture.md

 Details: The manager provides the output path of the results to the `calculator` and adds the path to job in the SQL table.

+### `result-sender`

+Sends result to actors when aggregation job is complete.

+As per integration design by the MessageHub domain the sender creates the necessary CIM XML RSM-014 documents and sends the path to the DataAvailable component of the MessageHub domain.
+This in turn enables the actors to peek and dequeue the messages.

+### `e-sett-result-sender`

+Subscribes to job completed events and sends results to [eSett](https://www.esett.com/) for nordic imbalance settlement.

+## Selected Use Cases

+TBW: View basis data in web

 ## Future Considerations

 ### Synchronous Access to Basis Data